-- a) Name of the waste

-- b) Category of waste

-- c) Quantity of waste

-- d) Hazardous effect of the waste

-- e) Institutional action and mechanism for waste

-management Compliance audit of waste issues:
+- d) Hazardous effect of the waste - e) Institutional action and mechanism for waste management Compliance audit of waste issues:

 At the present stage the institute is capable in managing their waste.
 They are complying with the essential requirements of waste management although suggestions are given for future improvements.